gerich-home/it-depends/README.md

 * `initialValue` *(optional, any, undefined by default)* - the value to be stored in the promise value when created.

 #### Returns:
+Type: `promiseValue`.
-the `promise` value object filled with the `initialValue` or `undefined` if none specified.
+The promise value object filled with the `initialValue` or `undefined` if none specified.
 Depending on the concrete Promise implementation can be filled with the value of a Promise if it was resolved already.

 ### `promiseValue()`
 Reads the current value of promise value wrapper object.

 #### Returns:
+Type: `any`.
-the current value of promise value wrapper object: `initialValue` of an object or the value that was used to resolve the Promise.
+The current value of promise value wrapper object: `initialValue` of an object or the value that was used to resolve the Promise.

 ### `itDepends.onChange(callback)`
 Creates the subscription on a change to any observable value.